-(1) Potting the Cue Ball - "In Off" { except on a Fair Break - see (F) The Break (4)(c)(1) }
+(1) Potting the Cue Ball - "In Off" { except on a Fair Break - see (F) The Break (4)(c)(1) } The incoming player plays from Baulk { see (E) Playing from Baulk (d)(1) }

-The incoming player plays from Baulk { see (E) Playing from Baulk (d)(1) }
+(2) Playing from outside Baulk when obliged to play from Baulk. { see (E) Playing from Baulk (2)(a) }

-- K Standard Fouls continued..... - (2) Playing from outside Baulk when obliged to play from Baulk. { see (E) Playing from Baulk (2)(a) } - (3) Potting an opponent's ball.
-(Except, when it is the properly nominated ball following a Foul Snooker or Foul Jaw Snooker) - (4) Failing to cause the Cue Ball's initial contact with a ball, to be with a ball "On". - (5) Accidentally striking the Cue Ball with any part of the cue other than the tip. - (6) Accidentally striking an Object Ball with any part of the cue. - (7) Playing a shot before all balls have come to rest from the previous shot. - (8) Playing a shot before any balls that require spotting, have been spotted. - (9) (a) Touching the table while having a cigarette (lit or unlit) in hand or mouth. - (b) Causing a cigarette (lit or unlit) to touch the table or enter the space directly above the table. - (c) Touching the table while having a beverage container in hand. - (d) Causing a beverage container or beverage to touch the table or enter the space directly above the table. - (10) Touching the table when not in control of the frame. {See (C) Definitions (9) Player in Control}
+(3) Potting an opponent's ball.

+(except, when it is the properly nominated ball following a Foul Snooker or Foul Jaw Snooker)

+(4) Playing out of turn. {A player who plays a shot immediately after playing a foul or immediately after the referee has called a foul on that player, has played out of turn.

+(5) Accidentally striking the Cue Ball with any part of the cue other than the tip.

+(6) Accidentally striking an Object Ball with any part of the cue or cue tip.

+(7) Playing a shot before all balls have come to rest from the previous shot.

+(8) Playing a shot before any balls that require spotting, have been spotted.

+(9) (a) Touching the table while having a cigarette (lit or unlit) in hand or mouth.

+(b) Causing a cigarette (lit or unlit) to touch the table or enter the space directly above the table.

+(c) Touching the table while having a beverage container in hand.

+(d) Causing a beverage container or beverage to touch the table or enter the space directly above the table.

+(10) Touching the table when not in control of the frame. {See (C) Definitions (9) - Player in Control}